AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ## Change Set

-Fill in bullets for each area that will be affected by this change.

-- [x] L1 Contracts
+- [ ] Cryptography
+- [ ] Noir
+- [ ] Aztec.js
+- [ ] PXE
+- [ ] Aztec.nr
 - [ ] Enshrined L2 Contracts
 - [ ] Private Kernel Circuits
+- [x] Sequencer
+- [ ] AVM
 - [ ] Public Kernel Circuits
 - [x] Rollup Circuits
-- [ ] Aztec.nr
-- [ ] Noir
-- [ ] AVM
+- [x] L1 Contracts
+- [x] Prover
-- [x] Sequencer
+- [x] Economics
-- [ ] Fees
 - [x] P2P Network
-- [ ] Cryptography
 - [x] DevOps

 ## Test Plan

+### Local Clusters

 We will be merging into master, so we will be adding unit and e2e test to the existing test suites that will run on every PR.

-New e2e tests will be added which create a network of nodes and test the functionality of the network.
+New e2e tests will be added which create an ephemeral, local network of nodes and test the basic functionality of the network.

+### Parameterized clusters

+We will have a set of parameters that can be passed to a deployment script to configure the network.

+The parameters will be:
+- Number of sequencers
+- Number of provers
+- Number of PXEs
+- Slot time
+- Epoch length
+- Committee size
+- P2P enabled
+- Proving enabled
+- Fees enabled
+- Cluster type (local, sprtn, devnet, etc.)

+### Byzantine Faults

+We will need to configure components to be able to simulate Byzantine faults.

+We will need to be able to simulate:
+- Sequencers going offline
+- Provers going offline
+- Sequencers submitting invalid blocks

+### E2E Tests

+The core cases we want to cover in our end-to-end tests are:

+- A block is proposed and added to the Pending Chain
+- A block is proven and added to the Proven Chain
+- A block is finalized
+- The network can tolerate a sequencer going offline
+- The network can tolerate a prover going offline
+- The network can tolerate a sequencer submitting an invalid block

+## Deployment Plan

+### The SPRTN Deployment

-There will be a new cluster of nodes deployed in AWS called "SPRTN".
+There will be a new cluster of nodes deployed in AWS called `sprtn`.

-We will create a new release-please PR that will be merged whenever we want to redeploy the network.
+We will create a new branch called `sprtn` that we will merge master into whenever we want to redeploy the network.

 This will be the cluster that we run stress tests on, which will be triggered whenever the network is redeployed.

-The operational network and stress test results will be the primary deliverable in the milestone.
+**This will be primarily used for internal testing and will not be public.**

+### Stress Tests

+We will have a series of scenarios that we will run on the network to test its performance.

+We will run these scenarios across a range of parameters (number of sequencers, number of provers, slot duration) to assess the network's performance profile.

+Scenarios will include:
+- Sustained high TPS
+- Burst TPS
+- Sustained load with a sequencer offline
+- Sustained load with a prover offline
+- Sustained load with a sequencer submitting invalid blocks

+Some key metrics will be:
+- Time for the proposer to advance their world state based on the Pending Chain
+- Time for the proposer to prepare a block
+- Time for the proposer to collect signatures
+- Time for validators to verify a block
+- Time for the proposer to submit a block to L1
+- Number of simultaneous proofs that can be generated
+- TPS of sequencer simulation
+- TPS of the Pending Chain
+- TPS of the Proven Chain
+- TPS of a new node syncing

 ## Documentation Plan

-Identify changes or additions to the user documentation or protocol spec.

-## Suggested Immediate Next Steps

-- Publish TxObjects instead of TxEffects to the Pending Chain

-## Rejection Reason

-If the design is rejected, include a brief explanation of why.

-## Abandonment Reason

-If the design is abandoned mid-implementation, include a brief explanation of why.

-## Implementation Deviations

-If the design is implemented, include a brief explanation of deviations to the original design.
+We will add a README with information on how to submit transactions to the SPRTN.

+We will also add a README with information on how to run the network locally.